For Faculty & Staff

 We encourage you to include this short video, in which a range of students talk about their writing center experiences, in your Canvas site.

-• All students can make appointments at du.mywconline.com for individual, 45-minute consultations online in Zoom or in person in AAC 280 from Monday, September 9, through the end of finals.
+- All students can make appointments at du.mywconline.com for individual, 45-minute consultations online in Zoom or in person in AAC 280 from Monday, March 30, through the last day of finals on Thursday, June 11.

-• Students can request written peer response on papers of up to 5 pages with a turnaround time of about a week.
+- Students can request written peer response on papers of up to 5 pages with a turnaround time of about a week.
 Peer response is not ideal for every situation but can be useful for writers who benefit from individually processing feedback, or who have busy schedules or unreliable internet.
 Peer response does not involve editing or proofreading but focuses on identifying opportunities for revision, asking questions, and suggesting strategies.
+Please note that we do not support whole classes with written peer response.

-• Our Writing Resources Site includes a variety of writing resources; we are always updating this site and are happy to develop or find resources in response to requests.
+- Our Writing Resources Site includes a variety of handouts, slide decks, and other guidance; we are always updating this site and are happy to develop or find resources in response to requests.

 We offer several options for introducing the Writing Center's offerings to you and your students:

-Our in-person and Zoom visits take 10–15 minutes and can be scheduled starting in week 2; we ask that you request your visit a week in advance so we can reserve time on our schedule.
+Our in-person and Zoom visits take 10–15 minutes and can be scheduled starting in week 2 of any quarter; we ask that you request your visit a week in advance so we can reserve time on our schedule.

 Our standard videos are available any time and can be added to your Canvas site.
 If you have particular questions you'd like us to answer or resources you'd like us to point out, we can record a video specifically for your students.
-Please give us at least three days notice for video requests.
+Please give us at least a week's notice for video requests.

-Here's how to build a set of required or incentivized appointments or short-visit studio hours into your course:
+Here's how to build a set of required or incentivized appointments into your course:

-• Let us know at the beginning of the quarter, or with at least two weeks' notice!
-A quick email to wrc@du.edu will start this process.
+- Let us know at the beginning of the quarter, or with at least two weeks' notice.
+An email to wrc@du.edu will start this process.
 Include your course name and number, the number of enrolled students, and the writing assignment prompt and due date.

 Peer consultants should not be considered experts, and they don't assess, correct, or check work.
 Rather, they ask questions, offer perspectives, identify relevant resources, help identify opportunities for revision, and work to support students in editing and revising their own work.